sapphirecat/devproxy2/README.md

 These options are fully independent.
 Neither affects nor implies the other.

+# Docker

+This repository includes support for building a container to run devproxy2, using the project's oldest supported version of Go (1.13) on the Alpine container.

+Components specific to Docker are as follows:

+1. [docker-compose.yml](./docker-compose.yml) – for building a `proxy` image
+2. Dockerfile – specifying the build instructions
+3. docker.toml – the configuration to embed in the Docker image

+Using `docker-compose up` in the default setting should launch a container that forwards requests for `example.com` to the **host's** port 8080 (for HTTP) or 8443 (for HTTPS.)

+To reach the proper destination, this requires Docker 18.03+ on Windows or Mac, or Docker 20.10+ on Linux.

 # Compatibility

 devproxy2 freezes a new API and configuration file format; changes in devproxy2